Star House

 Star House (星光行 (seng1 gwong1 haang4)) is a commercial building facing Victoria Harbour in Tsim Sha Tsui, Kowloon, Hong Kong.
 The building is located on Salisbury Road and Canton Road.

 Star House has 50800 sqft of commercial space.

-The building's name is linked to the nearby Tsim Sha Tsui Ferry Pier used by the Star Ferry.
+At first, the building called Kowloon Commercial Building (九龍商業大廈), then renamed to Star House in July 1968.
+The current building's name is linked to the nearby Tsim Sha Tsui Ferry Pier used by the Star Ferry.
 The ferry terminal is owned by The Wharf (Holdings).

 History

-The first Star House (Godown) was a two-storey warehouse structure built in 1923 for The Hong Kong and Kowloon Wharf and Godown Company, Limited and demolished around 1963 to make way for the current 19-floor retail and commercial concourse, which was completed around 1967.
+The first Star House (Godown) was a two-storey warehouse structure built in 1923 for The Hong Kong and Kowloon Wharf and Godown Company, Limited and demolished around 1963 to make way for the current 19-floor retail and commercial concourse, which was completed by 20 September 1967.

 From 1975 to 1983, the Hong Kong Museum of History was housed in a 700 m^{2} rented space within Star House.